Highly Efficient 3D Human Pose Tracking from Events with Spiking Spatiotemporal Transformer: Experiments

-As shown in Tab.~\ref{tab:pose-estimation}, the most recent MPS outperforms VIBE by approximately 9mm in PEL-MPJPE and 5mm in PA-MPJPE for both $T=8$ and $T=64$.
-This trend is also evident when comparing EventCap(MPS) with EventCap(VIBE) or EventHPE(MPS) with EventHPE(VIBE), indicating that the performance of the two prior works~\cite{xu2020eventcap,zou2021eventhpe} is significantly impacted by the accuracy of initial poses provided by the pre-trained video-based methods.
-When the initial poses are inaccurate, they might fall into a local minimum and only improve the initial states by up to 3mm in PEL-MPJPE and 2mm in PA-MPJPE.
-In constrast, our end-to-end approach directly uses event streams, which are better to capture the motion dynamics than images.
-Consequently, our SNN-based model achieves the best performance with the smallest gap to the upper bound EventHPE(GT) while using only about 6\% of FLOPs required by the optimization-based EventCap and 20\% of FLOPs needed by the EventHPE.
-This is further illustrated in Fig.~\ref{fig:vis-pose}, where the inaccurate initial or starting poses given by MPS lead to sub-optimal pose tracking outcomes compared to ours.
+As shown in Tab.~\ref{tab:pose-estimation}, when comparing the latest MPS with VIBE, EventCap(MPS) with EventCap(VIBE), and EventHPE(MPS) with EventHPE(VIBE), we can observe that the former consistently outperforms the latter by a similar margin for both $T=8$ and $T=64$, indicating that SOTA methods~\cite{xu2020eventcap,zou2021eventhpe} are significantly impacted by the accuracy of initial poses extracted by the pre-trained methods.
+Inaccurate initial poses may trap the following optimization process in local minima, yielding only marginal improvements.
+This is further illustrated in Fig.~\ref{fig:vis-pose}, where the inaccurate initial poses by MPS lead to sub-optimal pose tracking outcomes.